 Citizenship and Identity

-- Develops and appreciation for his/her individuality
+Children develop and appreciation for his/her individuality

-- Describes similarities and differences among people to promote respect
+Children Describe similarities and differences among people to promote respect

-- Describes roles and responsibilities of belonging to a group
+Children Describe roles and responsibilities of belonging to a group

 Children Demonstrate inquiry skills: investigates questions by gathering information, solving problems and making decisions.